INTERVIEW by Adelaide Goetz

 "Chic, timeless, modern, and ethical.
 This was the only sustainable collection produced on the MA Fashion 2017 at Central Saint Martins.
 It is 100% free from PVC, leather, fur, angora, cashmere, skins and feathers.
 The garments are lined with 100 % ORGANIC COTTON and are fully recyclable.

 " (....)
 I wanted to reinvent the tweed.
-Instead of casual I wanted it to look luxurious.
+Instead of casual I wanted it to look luxurious and modern.
 So I combined them with satin fabrics and the contrast was beautiful and unique.

 I decided to pleat my fabrics after I saw the picture of the Queen playing with her dog.
 That was on the 23 of December.
 I had been looking for the key factor that I felt was missing on my work and it hit me.
 I wanted special pleating , not the ordinary ones we normally see on wool.
 For me, something ONLY works when people see it from a distance and ask themselves: "what is that?
 How was it done?"
 And they will want to look closer and will go: "Oh!
 That is what is it?
 So simple."